Terrorism by the Numbers

 Terrorism is, by definition, frightening.
 When fear drives decision-making, the resulting policies can easily respond to the wrong threats.
 Collecting global data on terrorist attacks and deaths allows researchers to confirm or challenge claims about the threat of terrorism, which can be inflated by politicians or media coverage.
 The data collected by START reveals, among other things, that the vast majority of terrorist attacks don’t make international headlines, and half of terrorist attacks claim no lives.
 A comprehensive look at terrorism allows policymakers to develop strategies that take into account the real nature of terrorist attacks: the groups responsible, the methods they use, the grievances that drive them, and the places they act.

-What trends emerge from the data?
+What trends emerge from the data in our post-9/11 world?

 Globally, terrorist violence went up significantly between 2002 and 2014.